Nominations open: BGS President Elect (2026-28)

 • Helping to formulate BGS policy on a wide range of issues, in line with the Strategic Plan agreed by the Trustee Board and the membership

-• Making addresses to, and chairing sessions at BGS conferences; chairing the BGS AGM and presiding at BGS Meeting dinners and at other events
+• Hosting the opening and closing sessions and chairing sessions at BGS conferences; chairing the BGS AGM and presiding at BGS Meeting dinners and at other events

-• Providing urgent responses to national political issues related to the health and wellbeing of older people
+• Providing urgent responses to national political and policy issues related to the health and wellbeing of older people

 • Acting as a spokesperson for the BGS in media and press interviews and articles